symboxtra/SplitSound-Android/README.md

 Unless you know what you're doing, this branch should typically be a direct child of the `master` branch (see example below).
 Releases accumulate in release branches before being merged into master.

-Merging to master requires passing at least Jenkins CI (see [CI](#continuous-integration)) and a review from at least one member of the team.
+Merging to master requires passing our Jenkins CI (see [CI](#continuous-integration)) and a review from at least one member of the team.

 #### Example: ####
 ```